argonne-lcrc/user-guides/docs/account-project-management/ssh.md

 * Client Configuration: Verify the correct permissions for your SSH files.
 * Server Configuration: Ensure your home and .ssh directories have the correct permissions.
-* Maintenance and Login Nodes: [Be aware of maintenance periods and check if you're connecting to responsive nodes](../best-practices-and-policies/monthly-maintenance-day.md)
+* Maintenance and Login Nodes: [Be aware of maintenance periods and check if you're connecting to responsive nodes](../best-practices-and-policies/monthly-maintenance-day.md).
+* Not enrolled in Duo MFA.

-Advanced Troubleshooting
+Advanced Troubleshooting:

 If you're still facing issues, provide the output from the following commands to [support](mailto:support@lcrc.anl.gov):